marinfotache/SQL-Queries-for-TPC-H/README.md

 For query structure and main vocabulary, see section [_query_template](https://github.com/marinfotache/SQL-Queries-for-TPC-H/tree/main/_query_template)

 ### Main scenarios for query generation
-Each query set is generated following a specific scenario which basically sets up the query complexity.<br>
+Each query set is generated following a specific scenario which basically controls the query complexity.<br>
 For details, see section [_scenarios_for_query_generation](https://github.com/marinfotache/SQL-Queries-for-TPC-H/tree/main/_scenarios_for_query_generation)

 ### Resources:

   * TPC-H Benchmark home page:
-*

   * Other papers using the previous and the current versions of the query generator:
     -
     -
     -